 Once enabled, the Backup for GKE service integrates with the GKE UI, Google Cloud CLI and REST APIs, providing consistent workflows for development and operations.
 Two forms of data are captured in a backup:

-- Config backup: a set of Kubernetes resource descriptions extracted from the API server of the cluster undergoing backup, capturing the cluster state.
+- Config backup: a set of Kubernetes resource manifests extracted from the API server of the cluster undergoing backup, capturing the cluster state.

-- Volume backups: a set of volumes that correspond to
+- Volume backups: a set of volume backups that correspond to

 PersistentVolumeClaimresources found in the config backup.